fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DataLakeStore/v3.4.0/Get-AzureRmDataLakeStoreFirewallRule.md

 ```

 ### -ResourceGroupName
-Name of resource group under which want to retrieve the specified account's specified firewall rule.
+Specifies the name of the resource group under which this cmdlet gets the specified account's specified firewall rule.

 ```yaml
 Type: String